VarshanRakesh/GNSS_RTK/README.md

 #### Checking the communication has established perfectly
 1. The RFD pins and description of the pins are attached here [RFD pins](https://drive.google.com/file/d/1_1pGPY-Zll1vpbcY_PLTCZBHFamawTuh/view?usp=sharing) and [pin description](https://drive.google.com/file/d/1SPAdANj01Gd1S9Tws-nG_HSz-fE_Nani/view?usp=sharing)
-2. Dump a general *UART transmitter* code with a baud rate of 115200 in one of the arduino and then connect the *UART pins* of the RFD modem to *UART pins* of the Arduino as per below
-   TX pin of RFD modem -> RX pin of Arduino
+2. Dump a general *UART transmitter* code [ask whether the available code is suitable to add here] with a baud rate of 115200 in one of the arduino  without connecting the TX pin and RX pin.
-   RX pin of RFD modem -> TX pin of Arduino
+3. After that connect the *UART pins* of the RFD modem to *UART pins* of the Arduino as per below
-   GND pin of RFD modem -> GND pin of RFD modem
+4. [Ask whether the arduino to rfd photo is suitable to add here] **V Standard pin** of RFD modem -> **5V pin** of Arduino **TX pin** of RFD modem -> **RX pin** of Arduino **RX pin** of RFD modem -> **TX pin** of Arduino **GND pin** of RFD modem -> **GND pin** of RFD modem
-3. Dump a general *UART receiver* code with the same baud rate in another arduino board and follow the same connections as per the step 2.
+5. Dump a general *UART receiver* code with the same baud rate in another arduino board without connecting the TX and RX pin then follow the same connections as per the step 4.
-4. Check whether data is received in the receiver arduino in serial monitor.
+6. Check whether data is received in the receiver arduino in serial monitor.
 Set the serial monitor with the same baud rate to get the data received.

 ### Setting up Simplertk2b Budget Board as a Base station:
 1. Update the firmware